Smoking cessation: Creating a quit-smoking plan

 Picking a quit day

 Pick a specific day within the next month to quit smoking.
 Don't set your quit day too far in the future, or you may find it hard to follow through.
-But don't do it before you have a quit-smoking plan in place, either.
-Having a day in mind can help you prepare for what to expect and to line up helpful support.
-Pick a random day as your quit day or pick a day that holds special meaning for you, such as a birthday, a holiday or a day of the week that's generally less stressful for you.
+But don't quit before you have a quit-smoking plan in place, either.
+Having a day in mind can help you prepare for what to expect and line up helpful support.
+Pick a random day as your quit day, or pick a day that holds special meaning for you, such as a birthday or anniversary, a holiday, or a day of the week that's generally less stressful for you.

 See more In-depth